Relay in BMS Systems – Your Easy Guide in 2026

 So, if we want to use NO for this switch, we will apply our voltage signal on this point, and then we will connect our wire to the number five terminal.

-We will connect our voltage signal on the common, and then on the other side, we will connect to our Normally open (NO) point, or if, in some applications, you want to connect on the NC point.
+We will connect our voltage signal to the common, and then on the other side, we will connect to our normally open (NO) point, or if, in some applications, you want to connect to the NC point.
 It can also be done.

 Now, let’s see how to select a relay.